AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

 A tree containing nodes with a maximum of n children can be called an n-ary tree.
 This article covers the case where n = 2: the binary tree.
 In particular a special type of binary tree, called the binary search tree, which enforces a specific ordering on its nodes will be investigated.

 ## What are binary search trees?
 Binary search trees enforce the 'binary search invariant': given a key and a comparator function, every node in the left sub-tree of its parent node has a key that is $\le$ to the parent node's key, and conversely every key in the right sub-tree is $>$ than the parent's key.
-The below diagram provides visual intuiton of this concept:
+The below diagram provides visual intuition of this concept:

 ![targets](/BSTINV.png)

-## Implimentations of binary search trees
+## Implementations of binary search trees
-The most common implimentation of binary search trees is the linked list implimentation.
-However, as an exercise in understanding the concept space efficiency, the array implimentation is also considered.
+The most common implementation of binary search trees is the linked list implementation.
+However, as an exercise in understanding the concept space efficiency, the array implementation is also considered.
 Code will be written in Python.
 All code is also available [on my github](https://github.com/AbhinavPradeep).
-### Array implimentation:
+### Array implementation:
-This implimentation stores the binary search tree as an array of nodes where indices delineate the relationship between the nodes.
+This implementation stores the binary search tree as an array of nodes where indices delineate the relationship between the nodes.
 Specifically for a node at index $i$, its left child is at index $2i+1$ and its right child is at index $2i+2$.
 The below diagram visually describes this concept:

 ![targets](/INDEXING.png)

-Provided below is the node class used in this implimentation:
+Provided below is the node class used in this implementation:

 ```python
 class Node: